Bristle-thighed Curlew

 Key Features

-- Long downward-curved (decurved) bill
+- Long, downward-curved (decurved) bill

-- Buffy-orange rump and tail
+- Bright cinnamon-colored rump and tail

 When You’ll See Them